Background Image for Header:

 After 90 days of unemployment, an F-1 student in the post-completion period loses valid immigration status.
 Students are encouraged to depart the United States or change status prior to the 90 day expiry.
 Students who exceed the 90-day unemployment limit may be denied future immigration benefits.

 May I take classes during OPT?

 Beginning a new course of study will automatically cancel your OPT authorization.
-Transferring to a new institution or changing your educational level will automatically cause the cancellation of your OPT period.
+Transferring to a new institution or changing your educational level will also automatically cause the cancellation of your OPT authorization.
 ISSS does not recommend taking a class or classes (even part-time) that may later be used to satisfy new program degree requirements.
 Vocational classes may be taken during OPT.